 * daemon started successfully

-If you are still stuck, Google to the rescue!
+If you’re still stuck, Google to the rescue.
 Sorry…

 Recording the Screen